Diffusion-Based Quality Control of Medical Image Segmentations across Organs: Conclusion

 Second, the current evaluation excludes highly heterogeneous structures, such as tumors or vascular structures.
 This choice stems from the inherent difficulty of embedding such structures within a learned normative manifold, as their irregular shapes and heterogeneity prevent including them in a single “good-quality” latent representation.
-To address these limitations, future work may explore: (1) the incorporation of a topological interaction loss to better capture inter-class spatial dependencies;and (2) the extension of nnQC toward a fully 3D formulation, enabling the model to leverage volumetric context for more reliable spatial reasoning.
+Finally, we acknowledge that the relative spatial position encoding employed in nnQC assumes a consistent Field-of-View (FOV) across training and test acquisitions.
+In scenarios where a significant FOV mismatch exists between datasets, for example, when one acquisition covers the full anatomy, and another captures only a partial slab, the positional encoding may become inconsistent, representing a boundary condition that could affect the reliability of the generated pseudo-ground-truth masks.
+To address these limitations, future work may explore: (1) the incorporation of a topological interaction loss to better capture inter-class spatial dependencies; and (2) the extension of nnQC toward a fully 3D formulation, enabling the model to leverage volumetric context for more reliable spatial reasoning.}